-Treatments for Alzheimers Disease
+Treatments for Alzheimer Disease

 The treatment and management of

 involves lifestyle changes, medications, and alternative and complementary therapies.
 The goal of treatment is to delay the progression of brain cell failure and manage symptoms.
-Most people with Alzheimers disease wish to remain home with their family for as long as possible.
+Most people with Alzheimer disease wish to remain home with their family for as long as possible.
 Therefore, a measure of successful treatment is how long people are able to delay transferring to a nursing home.

 Treatment involves the following: